aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/24_CreateEC2IAMRole.md

 {{% /notice %}}

 ### Next Steps <!-- MODIFY THIS HEADING -->
-With the required IAM Role successfully created and associated with the Coder EKS Service Account, you're ready to create a CloudFront distribution for the Coder Control Plane.
+With the required IAM Role successfully created and associated with the Coder EKS Service Account, you're ready to configure development templates and user workspaces!